There’s nothing left to feel bad about. Neither bad nor I.

 At first, it seemed an outer journey.
 But, as days went, I realized it was more of an inner journey.
 On the way, we met extraordinary humans and unprecedented situations that restored my belief in goodness.

 After my savings were exhausted, in 2018, I re-started my professional life again.
 I was healed in most difficult times of my life and I feel it’s my time to do it for those who’re in need.
-Hence, along with my creative services, I offer to heal services.
+Hence, along with my creative services, I offer healing services.